unlight/awesome-stars/README.md

 - [EventSourcing.NodeJS](https://github.com/oskardudycz/EventSourcing.NodeJS) - Examples and Tutorials of Event Sourcing in NodeJS
 - [css-protips](https://github.com/AllThingsSmitty/css-protips) - A collection of tips to help take your CSS skills pro
 - [rust-for-js-peeps](https://github.com/yoshuawuyts/rust-for-js-peeps) - Know JS, want to try Rust, but not sure where to start?
 This is for you!
-- [awesome-software-architecture](https://github.com/mehdihadeli/awesome-software-architecture) - A curated list of awesome articles, videos, and other resources to learn and practice about software architecture, patterns, and principles.
 - [commit-messages-guide](https://github.com/RomuloOliveira/commit-messages-guide) - A guide to understand the importance of commit messages and how to write them well
 - [project-list](https://github.com/sudoki2015/project-list) - Список open-source проектов для изучения кода
 - [awesome-standalones](https://github.com/davatron5000/awesome-standalones) - A curated list of awesome framework-agnostic standalone web components